leoswing/comparequeries-datasource-rc/README.md

 Existing Grafana 11/12 dashboards keep working after upgrade.

-For Grafana 13+, legacy RefId dashboards should use the recommended flow:
+For Grafana 13+, use the recommended dashboard flow instead of legacy RefId usage.
-`-- Mixed --` panel + CompareQueries query + Target Datasource inside CompareQueries.

 To migrate in the editor: